SitePen/dstore/README.md

 Property | Description
 -------- | -----------
 `model` | This constructor represents the data model class to use for the objects returned from the store.
-All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should be return true from `object instanceof store.model`.
+All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should return true from `object instanceof store.model`.
 `total` | This property should be included in if the query options included the "count" property limiting the result set.
 This property indicates the total number of objects matching the query (as if "start" and "count" weren't present).
 This may be a promise if the query is asynchronous.
 `sorted` | If the collection has been sorted, this is an object that indicates the property that it was sorted on and if it was descending.
 `filtered` | If the collection has been filtered, this is an object that indicates the query that was used to filter it.